-Thematically, most of your films explore something very relatable: finding your identity and striving for happiness.
-On a thematic level, what’s your interest in that?
+Thematically, most of your films explore something very relatable: striving for happiness.
+What keeps you interested in that search?

-A big theme in The Fighter is about the ups and downs of a performer.
+The Fighter is also about the ups and downs of a performer.
 As a director, how do you connect with that?

 I totally connect to it.
 I think Micky inspires anybody who is dealing with life in anyway.
-I think that we all go through, definitely I do, similar struggles.
+I think that we all go through — definitely I do — similar struggles.
 Micky is my teacher, in terms of perseverance and humility.
-I mean, he’s got so much heart and humility.
+He’s got so much heart and humility.
 I don’t know how to talk about that, but you see all the stuff that he deals with in terms of his love life and his family, and how much those things can become obstacles.
 It’s also about how much he can believe in himself to be something, and that’s always inspiring to me if you sneak up on it in a way that feels real and dodges the clichés.